 INTAKE FORM

-The first 8 school boards to register will participate in the initial series of sessions, while the remaining school boards will be added to a waitlist for a future series in winter or spring 2025.
-Please complete this intake form and we will process registrations as they are received.
-Ever Active Schools will contact you about the status of your registration.
+School boards can now register for the upcoming series of sessions in Spring 2025.
+If capacity is reached, additional school boards will be added to a waitlist for future sessions.
+Please complete this intake form, and we will process registrations as they are received.
+Ever Active Schools will contact you with updates on the status of your registration and once spring dates are confirmed.

 Our Speaker Panel